avinashsingh/mcp-sdlc-tracker/README.md

 - `update_entity_status`: Update status and/or assignment of any SDLC entity with audit trail recording
 - `manage_story_dependencies`: Add or remove dependencies for multiple user stories in bulk
 - `manage_epic_dependencies`: Add or remove dependencies for multiple epics in bulk
+- `manage_task_dependencies`: Add or remove dependencies for multiple tasks in bulk (tasks must belong to same user story)

 ### Comments Support
 - `create_comments`: Create comments on any SDLC entity for stakeholder feedback